paragi/sphp/README.md

 ##Snappy PHP for node js
-a snappy PHP execution module / middleware
+a new snappy PHP execution module / middleware

-#Work in progress

 Features
 * Snappy response time to PHP requests